 How to see the best of the most luxurious places

 A trip to Dubai isn’t complete without at least a bit of luxury, no matter if you have a bunch of money or not.
-A stroll in Dubai’s mall is free of charge and you can still see some really amazing things like the star-filled ceiling and the huge aquarium complete with sharks, manta rays, and an assortment of exotic fish.
+A stroll in Dubai Mall is free of charge and you can still see some really amazing things like the star-filled ceiling and the huge aquarium complete with sharks, manta rays, and an assortment of exotic fish.

 When it comes to dining out in luxury, the first thing that comes to mind is the Burj Al Arab hotel, the only hotel in the world that has been awarded 7 stars.
 Don’t even think about dining there unless you are really rich!

 A more affordable option is the ‘Sky High Tea‘ at sunset where you can see stunning views of the man-made islands of The Palm Jumeirah.
 You have to make a reservation and pay 425 AED ($115) per person in order to access the hotel – security won’t let you in otherwise.
 If that’s too expensive for you, there is still a way to enjoy the view and the hotel’s light show without spending much money.

-There are plenty of restaurants around the Burj Al Arab marina, and their prices are a bit more down to earth – approximately 150 AED for a main course.
+There are plenty of restaurants around the Burj Al Arab Marina, and their prices are a bit more down to earth – approximately 150 AED for the main course.
 However, if you want to have some alcohol with your meal, it’s going to double your bill as alcohol is never cheap in Dubai.

 To show you how much I spent in 24 hours during my layover, I broke the costs down below.
 You can answer your own question is Dubai expensive.
 Personally, I did everything I wanted to do and didn't break the bank.

 1 USD = 3.60 AED